findy-network/findy-network.github.io/content/en/blog/replace-indy/index.md

 ## Putting All Together

+We stated our problems in [the problem statement summary](#the-problem-statement-summary).
+In the next chapters, we will start to fix the problems and put things together.

 The elephant is eaten one bite at a time is a strategy we have used successfully and continue to use here.
 We start with missing core
 concepts: `DID`, `DID document`, `DID method`, `DID resolving`.
 The following